ruilinqi/hello-world/README.md

 Main Page on mobile device or small size screen
 !["Screenshot of tweet creatation of small screen"](https://github.com/ruilinqi/tweeter-app/blob/master/public/docs/create-tweet-small-screen.png)
 !["Screenshot of tweet view page of small screen"](https://github.com/ruilinqi/tweeter-app/blob/master/public/docs/view-tweet-small-screen.png)

+## Getting Started

+1. Git clone the project `git clone git@github.com:ruilinqi/tweeter-app.git`.
+2. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:8080/>.
+4. Go to <http://localhost:8080/> in your browser.
+5. Have fun!

 ## Features
 * Write and send tweet to in-memory database